Pelvic Floor Dysfunction

 What is pelvic floor dysfunction?

-The organs in this area include the bladder, uterus (women), prostate (men), and rectum (the area at the end of the large intestine where the body stores solid waste).
-By contracting and relaxing the pelvic floor muscles, you enable bowel and bladder movements.
+- The rectum (the area at the end of the large intestine where your body stores solid waste).

 Pelvic floor muscles (female)